OdiousImp2604/Sway-EndeavourOS/README.md

   Also please install "wlogout" available in the AUR

-To-Do
+## To-Do

-Maninly I want to work on the bar - everything else is working fine (I think)
+- Maninly I want to work on the bar - everything else is working fine (I think)

+- Enable LightDM with '''systemctl enable lightdm'''

 Keybindings